Overview of the Service System for Children Who Are Blind or Have Low Vision

 Low Vision Services

-Low vision services are designed to help individuals of all ages make the best use of their vision, with or without special optical devices.
-These services include comprehensive low vision evaluations, prescription of devices, and training in adaptive techniques.
-They are available in various settings, including hospitals, private clinics, and universities.
+Low vision services aim to help individuals of all ages maximize their remaining vision, with or without special optical devices.
+These services include:

 Recreation Services